NOTE: Individual course fees are subject to change. See your account summary in myUVU for accurate charges.

 Covers practical Java programming in-depth, including abstract classes and interfaces, proper use of the packages Java.lang, Java.io, and Java.util, GUI design and implementation, and programming.
 Lab access fee of $45 for computers applies.

-For Computer Science Majors.
 Covers algebraic structures applied to computer programming.
-Includes logic, sets, elementary number theory, mathematical induction, recursion, algorithm complexity, combinatorics, and relations.
-First of a two-semester sequence.
+Includes logic, sets, elementary number theory, mathematical induction, recursion, algorithm complexity, combinatorics, relations, graphs, and trees.
 Lab access fee of $45 for computers applies.

 Introduces C++ programming for students with prior programming experience.
 Covers language fundamentals, core standard library components, error handling, value semantics, pointers and memory management, object-oriented programming, and templates.
 Lab access fee of $45 for computers applies.